-Paying regular extra payments toward the loan principal yields singificant returns.
-Borrowers employ various techniques to meet this goal.
-For many people,Perhaps the easiest way to keep track is to make one extra mortgage payment per year.
-But many folks won't be able to swing such an enormous additional expense, so splitting a single extra payment into twelve extra monthly payments is a fine option too.
-Finally, you can commit to paying half of your mortgage payment every other week.
-Each option yields different results, but each will significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars in interest: Make additional payments that are applied to the principal.
+Borrowers employ various techniques to accomplish this goal.
+For many people,Perhaps the easiest way to organize this process is by making 1 additional mortgage payment a year.
+However, many folks won't be able to swing such a large extra payment, so splitting an extra payment into twelve extra monthly payments is a fine option too.
+Another very popular option is to pay half of your payment every two weeks.
+The result is you make one additional monthly payment in a year.
+Each option produces slightly different results, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question regarding a mortgage program?